eugeneford/collit/README.md

 ### parseHsla(color)

 ### parseColor(color)

+## Contributing to Collit
+Contributions are always welcome.
+Before contributing please read the [code of conduct](https://js.foundation/community/code-of-conduct) & [search the issue tracker](https://github.com/eugeneford/collit/issues) (your issue may have already been discussed or fixed).

+To contribute, follow next steps:
+* Fork Collit
+* Commit your changes
+* Open a Pull Request.

+### Feature Requests
+Feature requests should be submitted in the issue tracker, with a description of the expected behavior & use case, where they’ll remain closed until sufficient interest (e.g. 👍 reactions).
+Before submitting a feature request, please search for similar ones in the closed issues.

 ## Manifest
 The entire logic of modules is and should be based on use of the Color, LinearGradient and RadialGradient data types.